Marunuma Kogen

 Marunuma Kogen Ski and Snowboard Terrain

-Like a lot of Japanese ski resorts, Marunuma Kogen isn’t particularly big.
-The ski area has 13 courses, most with a colour name, across 610 metres of vertical (1,390 – 2,000m).
+Like a lot of Japanese ski resorts, Marunuma Kogen isn’t particularly big and it shrank a little further in 2023-24.
+The ski area has 11 courses, most with a colour name, across 610 metres of vertical (1,390 – 2,000m).

 A large gondola runs the full vertical of the Marunuma Kogen ski resort.
 The ski resort calls it a cable car even though it’s a gondola, and it’s also used by pedestrian tourists who head to the top to throw snow in the area, just like on the Marunuma poster.
-The ski resort also has 1 single chair and 7 double lifts, one of which is detachable, and not all the lifts seem to be operational all the time.
+The ski resort also has 1 single chair (which may not be running) and 7 double lifts, one of which is detachable, and not all the pair lifts seem to be operational all the time either.

-The official trail stats of 30% beginner, 50% intermediate and 20% advanced underestimate the amount of beginner terrain and overstate the amount of intermediate terrain.
+The official trail stats of 20% beginner, 50% intermediate and 30% advanced underestimate the amount of beginner terrain and overstate the amount of intermediate terrain.
 And top-to-bottom runs can be a bit tedious for intermediates because the trail is interrupted by a few sections of beginner slope.
-There are a few black runs that are mostly moguls, although the Gold Course off the single chair may be groomed.
+There are a few black runs that are mostly moguls, although the Gold Course off the single chair may be groomed, that's of course if it's open.

 Tree skiing is mostly untenable, with a mix of deciduous and evergreen trees that grow in very close proximity to each other.
 In a few places it looks tasty, but there are fences to inhibit entry, and it’s likely you’d get treed out anyhow.
 And the peak above the ski resort is very rocky, so you can forget that too.